Recommendations

 Disguised as a priest, an escaped convict makes his way to Texas.
 He ends up in a small rural town where the townsfolk mistake him for their new church minister.

-The influence of Charles Chaplin in The Pilgrim can be felt in the way modern Western films handle cult status.
+The influence of Charles Chaplin in The Pilgrim can be felt in the way modern Comedy films handle cult status.
 From the specific lighting choices to the pacing, this 1923 release set a high bar for atmospheric immersion.

 Dir: Victor Heerman